EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/_episodes/04-submission.md

 > > (often referred to as symmetric multithreading, SMT).
 Most jobs will only make use of one of these
 > > threads as using the other thread can reduce performance.
 This manifests itself as 256 *logical* cores
 > > per node (with two logical cores per physical core).
+> >
+> > You may also notice that the amount of memory available does not match the full capacity of the node.
+This
+> > is because some memory is used up with the OS and system processes.
 > {: .solution}
 {: .challenge}